 The Division of Florida Condominiums, Timeshares and Mobile Homes is charged with providing oversight of the Florida residential communities we regulate through education, complaint resolution, mediation and arbitration, and developer disclosure.

-Every year the division receives a large number of complaints from mobile home owners.
-Often, home owners and park owners are unaware of the statutory authority of the Division.
-In an effort to alleviate any frustration that may occur, a breif list has been complied to the describe what we can and cannot do.
-The list describes mobile home park concerns which the Division of Florida Condominiums, Timeshares, and Mobile Homes has the authority to take action against and the areas in which we do not have statutory authority.
+A key function of the division is to provide oversight for Florida residents living in the communities we regulate.
+Often, home owners and community owners are unaware of the statutory authority of the division.
+In an effort to alleviate any frustration that may occur, a brief list has been compiled to describe what we can and cannot do.
+The list describes mobile home park concerns which the Division of Florida Condominiums, Timeshares, and Mobile Homes has the authority to take action on and areas in which we do not have statutory authority.

 Improper or untimely notice

 The Division may take action against a park owner if its notice of lot rental increase, reduction in services or utilities, or a change in the rules and regulations is not given in a timely fashion or does not disclose accurate and proper information.
 The park owner is also required to file a copy of the notice of increase with the Division.
 Refer to section 723.037(1), Florida Statutes, and Rule 61B-32.002, Florida Administrative Code.

 Failure of the park owner to meet with the association board or a committee of five designated by a majority of the affected home owners

 A park owner is required to meet with a designated committee to discuss the reasons for the lot rental increase, reduction in services or utilities, or change in the rules and regulations.
 Refer to section 723.037(4), Florida Statutes, and Rule 61B-32.004, Florida Administrative Code.